View Britain's famous full-size Victorian version of the Bayeux Tapestry in its magnificent entirety.

-This faithful replica is 70 metres long.
+This faithful replica is 70-metres long.
 It was made by 35 skilled Victorian women embroiderers in 1885 and depicts the events leading up and includes to the Battle of Hastings in 1066.
-For more information visit our Britain's Bayeux Tapestry website.
+For more information visit our Britain's Bayeux Tapestry webpages.

 The gallery also explores the background and impact of the Norman Conquest by William I. His youngest son King Henry I founded Reading Abbey in 1121, and you can discover more about one of Europe's most important medieval monasteries in the Story of Reading Gallery.

-Fabulous Museum, I really enjoyed seeing the Tapestry replica on 1st floor.
-Not to be missed!Reading Museum visitor
+Fabulous Museum, I really enjoyed seeing the Tapestry replica on the first floor.
+Not to be missed!- Reading Museum visitor